 Plumbers are a vital part of the construction industry, possessing a highly-desirable skill set that means their services are often in high demand.

-With an average salary of £30,000+ (according to Indeed’s latest data) plumbers can also expect to earn above the UK average, with the potential to boost that even further should you choose to go down the path of setting up your own business.
+With an average salary now over £35,000 (according to Indeed’s latest data), plumbers also have the potential to boost that even further should they choose to go down the path of setting up their own business.

 But how long does it take to train as a plumber?
 And what certifications do you need to hold before taking on work?
 Below we’ll cover everything you need to know about becoming a qualified plumber.